hopperelec/hopperelec.co.uk/README.md

 The improved readability of this new version makes me happy enough to make it open-source, hence you finding it here!

-You can see a live dev preview of this site on GitHub Pages [here](https://hopperelec.github.io/hopperelec.co.uk)!
+You can see a live dev preview of this site [here](https://hopperelec.vercel.app)!